Gorgias vs Zoho Desk: Which help desk is right for you in 2026?

 No help desk is an island.
 It has to connect to the other tools you rely on to run your business.

-The Gorgias app library is deep but very focused.
+Gorgias's ecosystem: The Gorgias app library is deep and highly specialized.
 Its crown jewel is the seamless, native integration with e-commerce giants like Shopify, BigCommerce, and Magento.
 It also has a solid network of connections to other popular e-commerce apps for things like customer reviews, loyalty programs, and shipping logistics.

-Zoho’s ecosystem is the complete opposite; it’s incredibly wide-ranging, especially when you go all-in on the Zoho suite.
+Zoho Desk's ecosystem: Zoho's ecosystem is incredibly wide-ranging, especially when you go all-in on the Zoho suite.
 It connects perfectly with Zoho CRM, Zoho Analytics, and dozens of other family members.
 It also has a marketplace with plenty of integrations for third-party apps like Slack and Salesforce.

-Unifying your knowledge: Instead of letting your help desk dictate where your knowledge has to live, a tool like eesel AI acts as a bridge.
-It connects to over 100 different sources, letting you train a single AI agent on everything from your Confluence spaces to your internal Google Docs and all your past support tickets.
-That unified knowledge can then power your support automation, no matter which help desk you use.
+Unifying your knowledge: Instead of choosing a help desk based on where your documentation lives, a tool like eesel AI acts as a bridge.
+It connects to over 100 different sources, letting you train a single AI agent on everything from Confluence to Google Docs and past tickets.
+That unified knowledge can then power your support automation within your chosen help desk.

 Pricing and scalability

-Gorgias charges you based on the number of "billable tickets" your team handles each month.
-This can include tickets answered by your human agents and your automations.
+Gorgias's pricing model: Gorgias's pricing is structured to scale with your business based on the number of tickets your team handles each month.
+This includes interactions handled by agents and your automations.

 This overview compares some of the best help desk software options available, including both Gorgias and Zoho Desk.

-Zoho Desk keeps things much more traditional with a simple per-agent, per-month subscription.
-They also have a pretty generous free plan for teams of up to three people.
+Zoho Desk's approach: Zoho Desk uses a per-agent, per-month subscription model.
+They also have a generous free plan for teams of up to three people.

-The Scalability Issue: The costs here are predictable, but they scale in a straight line with your headcount.
+The scalability factor: The costs here are predictable and scale with your headcount.
 Hire more agents, and your bill goes up by a fixed amount.
-The bigger issue is that if you want to unlock Zia’s most powerful AI features, you have to upgrade your entire team to the more expensive Enterprise plan.
-That can be a huge jump in cost, especially if only a few people on your team really need those advanced tools.
+If you want to unlock Zia's most powerful AI features, you'll generally need to move the entire team to the Enterprise plan, which is a consideration for growing teams.

-A more transparent alternative: The big problem with a lot of built-in AI tools is the pricing.
-Charging per resolution makes budgeting a nightmare. eesel AI offers a clear, predictable price based on a flat monthly fee for a certain number of AI interactions.
-There are no per-resolution fees to worry about.
-You can start on a monthly plan and cancel anytime, giving you the freedom to scale your AI automation without getting hit with surprise charges.
+A transparent alternative: Many built-in AI tools have specific pricing structures. eesel AI offers a clear, flat monthly fee for a set number of AI interactions.
+There are no per-resolution fees to worry about, providing a predictable way to scale your AI automation alongside Gorgias or Zoho Desk.

 Making the right choice for your team

-So, in the Gorgias vs Zoho Desk showdown, who wins?
-The honest answer is: it depends entirely on your business.
+So, in the Gorgias vs Zoho Desk comparison, who wins?
+The answer depends entirely on your business needs.

-Gorgias is the undisputed champ for e-commerce brands, especially those running on Shopify, that want to use their support team to drive sales.
-Zoho Desk is a fantastic, budget-friendly, and flexible choice for almost any other business that needs an all-purpose help desk, particularly if they’re already in the Zoho ecosystem.
+Gorgias is the undisputed leader for e-commerce brands, particularly those on Shopify, that want a powerful, integrated platform to drive customer happiness and sales.
+Zoho Desk is a fantastic, flexible choice for businesses that need an all-purpose help desk, especially if they are already invested in the Zoho ecosystem.

-eesel AI offers a smarter way to upgrade.
-It works with the tools you already love, pulling together all your scattered company knowledge to automate support with a pricing model that actually makes sense.
-You can get it up and running in minutes, not months, and even use a simulation mode to test it out before it ever talks to a real customer.
+eesel AI offers a complementary way to upgrade.
+It works within the tools you already use, pulling together your company knowledge to automate support with a pricing model that is easy to manage.
+You can get it running in minutes and use a simulation mode to test it out before it ever talks to a customer.

-Ready to see how you can automate your frontline support without the headache of switching platforms?
+Ready to see how you can enhance your support workflow?
 Start your free eesel AI trial today.

 Frequently asked questions

 Gorgias is purpose-built for e-commerce, offering deep integrations with platforms like Shopify to provide agents with full customer order history and shipping status.
-Zoho Desk is more of a generalist, customizable for various industries, but not specifically optimized for e-commerce workflows.
+Zoho Desk is a versatile generalist, customizable for various industries, making it a flexible choice for teams with broader needs.

-Gorgias often charges based on "automated resolutions," meaning more efficient automation can lead to higher bills.
-Zoho Desk includes its Zia AI assistant in per-agent subscriptions, though unlocking the most advanced features requires upgrading your entire team to higher-tier plans.
+Gorgias offers a specialized automated resolutions pricing model, meaning you pay for the value and efficiency the automation provides.
+Zoho Desk includes its Zia AI assistant in per-agent subscriptions, though unlocking the most advanced features requires higher-tier plans for the entire team.

-An alternative is to use an independent AI layer like eesel AI.
-It plugs into your existing help desk, learns from all your scattered knowledge sources (including external ones), and offers predictable, flat-fee pricing without requiring you to switch platforms.
+An alternative is to use a complementary AI layer like eesel AI.
+It plugs into your existing help desk, learns from all your knowledge sources, and offers predictable, flat-fee pricing without requiring you to switch platforms.